Kiranjith83/SA/SA.md

   - Remember query can be achieved by Athena.

 ##  Kinesis and Firehose
+- Example:
+  - Purchase something from Amazon and its data.
+  - Stock price change data.
+  - Geospatial data (Uber capturing your "Live" location for sending car.)
 - Is scalable and resilient streaming service from AWS>
 - It is designed to ingest large amount of data from hunders, thousands or even millions of producers.
 - Consumers can access a rolling window of that data or it can be stored in persistent storage of database products.